seas-cs32/chap03/README.md

 and the utility of modules.

 `import.py` and `module32.py`: scripts that help illustrate how control flows with module imports and the value of the special variable `__name__`.

+`pythontutor.py`: used in ALE3.4, Step 1.
+Copy everything but the first comment into the pythontutor.com edit box.

+`scope.py` and `scope_broken.py`: scripts for talking about scope in Python and how not to use global variables.
+Used in ALE08.